 Toll credits do not generate new money.
-Instead, they can be used as a "soft match" substitute for the nonfederal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.
+Instead, they can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.

-B. Project Description Objectives implementation of plans, programs and projects in the Plan Bay Area 2050 (the Regional Transportation Plan (RTP)) and other Commission initiatives.
-Provide financial analysis in support of the legislative program.
-Provide revenue forecasting and needs assessment analysis in support of regional funding decisions and the adequate operation and maintenance of the regional transportation system.
+- Develop realistic, innovative financial plans and strategies supporting the implementation of plans, programs and projects in the Plan Bay Area 2050 (the Regional Transportation Plan (RTP)) and other Commission initiatives. - Provide financial analysis in support of the legislative program. - Provide revenue forecasting and needs assessment analysis in support of regional funding decisions and the adequate operation and maintenance of the regional transportation system. - Evaluate financial projections and estimates for financial constraint of the TIP and RTP.

-- Develop as accurate and consistent projections of transportation revenue for the San Francisco Bay Area as possible through coordination with the Federal Transit Administration, Federal Highway Administration, and the California Department of Transportation. - Prepare financial analyses of state and federal transportation budgets and proposed legislation to determine potential impacts to plans and programs. - Prepare financial analyses and forecasts for transit operator Short Range Transit Plans, including financial capacity assessments for the Transportation Improvement Program. - Prepare revenue assumptions for the long-range plan. - Develop needs and shortfall projections in the long-range plan to maintain the existing system for transit operating, capital, and streets and roads. - Develop annual fund estimate and distribution of Transit Operating Revenues. - Maintain and update the RTP financial element for highways; transit; local streets and roads, including multi-year projection of costs and revenues; the updated information is required to support related planning needs. - Prepare project or corridor level financial capacity analyses to support financial planning, programming or allocations activities, as required. - Identify transportation financial techniques and opportunities appropriate for the Bay Area, and MTC's role in planning and implementing selected techniques.
+- Develop as accurate and consistent projections of transportation revenue for the San Francisco Bay Area as possible through coordination with the Federal Transit Administration, Federal Highway Administration, and the California Department of Transportation. - Prepare financial analyses of state and federal transportation budgets and proposed legislation to determine potential impacts to plans and programs. - Prepare financial analyses and forecasts for transit operator Short Range Transit Plans, including financial capacity assessments for the Transportation Improvement Program. - Prepare revenue assumptions for the long-range plan. - Develop needs and shortfall projections in the long-range plan to maintain the existing system - for transit operating, capital, and streets and roads. - Develop annual fund estimate and distribution of Transit Operating Revenues. - Maintain and update the RTP financial element for highways; transit; local streets and roads, including multi-year projection of costs and revenues; the updated information is required to support related planning needs. - Prepare project or corridor level financial capacity analyses to support financial planning, programming or allocations activities, as required. - Identify transportation financial techniques and opportunities appropriate for the Bay Area, and MTC's role in planning and implementing selected techniques.